 Now comes the main question - what causes your ROI to fluctuate?
 Well, a number of things, like economic factors, costs associated with your investment, and your own behaviour, may impact your ROI.
 If you are a new investor, it could be especially difficult to pinpoint what exactly is causing your returns to fluctuate.
 As a result, it would also become difficult to do something about it.
 Fortunately, vast sources are out there to explain the common causes of ROI fluctuations.
-This article is one of them.

-Investment costs consist of fees and taxes, both of which we will explore.
-Investment fees are the primary cause of decreased ROI due to its consistency and its ability to compound over portfolio growth.
+- Investment costs: Investment fees are the primary cause of decreased ROI due to its consistency and its ability to compound over portfolio growth.
 Even though they appear small in percentages, they eventually increase and cause drag on ROI.
 Studies have shown that fees can reduce ROI by an average of 29%.
 Fortunately, many investors advocate for low-cost investing and recommend measuring the expense ratio to determine whether the fees are justified.
-The recommended rate for expense ratio is between 0.5% to 0.7% for active funds and 0.2% or less for passive funds.
+The recommended rate for expense ratio is between 0.5% to 0.7% for active funds and 0.2% or less for passive funds

-Understanding how your investments are taxed is critical to ROI fluctuations.
+- Tax: Understanding how your investments are taxed is critical to ROI fluctuations.
 The government taxes all incomes, and investment income is no exception.
 Of course, pensions are one investment exception unless you take it out before the retirement period.
 Then there is capital gains tax, which you have to pay if you sell your investments for profit.
 Taxes also depend on the country you live in since both income tax and capital gains tax may be lower in those countries, and in some countries, there may be no capital gains taxes at all.
 Some countries will give tax breaks on investments to boost your portfolio.
-Once you know the real rate of taxes and any tax benefits, you can decide where to allocate your investments more to maximise your ROIs.
+Once you know the real rate of taxes and any tax benefits, you can decide where to allocate your investments more to maximise your ROIs

 Investment behaviour is a major contributor to ROI fluctuation, and many financial incidents and countless studies have proven that.
 For example, investors panicked and sold everything with the S&P500 index fell by 14% in 2018 without looking at the bigger picture.
 The investors missed out on the bounceback by 11% in 2019.
 As such, we look at some of the most common investor behaviour that causes the ROI to fluctuate in the following: